inpe-cdsr/catalog/README.md

 # catalog

-This is the main repository related to CDSR Catalog project.
+This is the main repository related to CDSR project.

 The repository contains two docker composes to run the project applications: